Kyle Tucker Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks ninth in MLB.
+- The pitching staff for the Giants has a collective 9.3 K/9, which ranks 11th in the league.

-- The Giants have a 4.95 team ERA that ranks 25th among all MLB pitching staffs.
+- The Giants' 5.04 team ERA ranks 25th among all league pitching staffs.

-- The Giants give up the fourth-most home runs in baseball (41 total, 1.5 per game).
+- Giants pitchers combine to rank 25th in baseball in home runs surrendered (41 total, 1.5 per game).

-- Stripling (0-1) gets the start for the Giants, his third of the season.
+- DeSclafani (2-1) takes the mound for the Giants in his sixth start of the season.
+He's put together a 2.70 ERA in 30 2/3 innings pitched, with 27 strikeouts.

-- In his most recent appearance on Sunday, April 23, the right-hander threw 3 1/3 innings against the New York Mets, allowing two earned runs while surrendering six hits.
+- The right-hander last appeared on Thursday against the St. Louis Cardinals, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.